OBC (secret society): Activities

-Membership and associations
+Membership

-Membership in the society has never been revealed.
+Membership in the society has never been revealed and its initiates take a pledge to maintain secrecy.
 It has been written that members are students "deeply involved in student organizations and other prominent leadership positions in the University, a tactic which is suggested to ease the ability of the society to wield its influence within the University's community."